aridjayarecipes/cutesrecipes.web.app/content/post/2488-how-to-make-super-quick-homemade-cheesy-cabbage-sausage-one-skillet-dinner.md

 - "2 Cups Shredded Mozzarella Cheese"
 recipeinstructions:
 - "Heat oven to 400 F (200 C).
 Heat the butter in a large (10 - 12 inch) skillet over medium-high heat, add the sliced sausage and cook 2-3 minutes per side until browned."
-- "Add the pepper, onion, garlic, cabbage, salt &amp; pepper and cook, stirring occasionally for 5 minutes.
+- "Add the pepper, onion, garlic, cabbage, salt & pepper and cook, stirring occasionally for 5 minutes.
 After 5 minutes add the smoked paprika (if using), the Worcestershire sauce and Sriracha and cook for another 5 minutes until vegetables are softened."
 - "Add the tomatoes then top with the Mozzarella cheese then place into the oven and cook for 10 minutes or until the cheese is bubbly and starting to brown."
 - "Serve immediately."
 categories: